fomomomo/fomomomo/README.md

+🌱 Currently working as an ETL Developer and Data Engineer @ ZS Associates

-👨‍🎓 Currently pursuing my bachelors in Computer Science Engineering.
+👨‍🎓 Bachelor's in Computer Science Engineering.

 🤯 Interested in Python Developement, Machine Learning and Exploratory Data Analysis.

-🌱 Currently working on a Django App

 📧 Feel free to contact me regarding anything ✨